UIC announces students, alumni offered Fulbright awards for 2021-2022

 Recipients of Fulbright grants are selected on the basis of academic or professional achievement, as well as demonstrated leadership potential in their fields.
 The program operates in more than 160 countries worldwide.

-For the 2021-22 competition, UIC had 10 semifinalists, with four of those chosen as finalists and two named alternates.
+For the 2021-22 competition, UIC had 10 semifinalists, with five of those chosen as finalists and one named an alternate.

 “To have 10 semifinalists, finalists and alternates is no small feat, and it shows how UIC students are on par with the best in the country.
 We are extremely proud of all of our applicants, especially after such a difficult year,” said Benn Williams, fellowships and awards coordinator in the Graduate College and Fulbright Program advisor for graduate students.